hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/2-ligand.rst

 ionization of your ligands based on the pKa of these polar groups.There are several options to do so, the most reliable is PubChem_, where you can find experimental pKa values if available for your ligand.

-We don't found any identical chemical structure for our ligand (OHP) on PubChem_.
+We found no identical chemical structure for our ligand (OHP) on PubChem_.
 So we need to calculate it.
 We have used quantum chemistry software Jaguar_, a paid tool, alternatively you can use MarvinSketch_, which is free for academic research (need a registration to get an academic licence key), it has a nice visualisation of the protonation states at a different pH values.